web20opensource/firebase_dashboard/README.md

 This projects is created per the necessity of real time monitoring of certain data that if is missing coudl cause problems for end users.

 process.js will run the command update_cycle.sh every 3 minutes.

+csv2json.js will convert a json file to a csv file